nmbr73/Kernfusion/Wiki/About.md

 > - A folder subpage is a Markdown file in that folder with the folders name
 > - The `Wiki/` folder and only the `Wiki/` folder must have a `README.md`
 > - Do not name any file `index.md`
-> - `.pages` files are meant be eliminated (remember: don't put articles in a linear order)
+> - `.pages` files are meant to be eliminated (remember: don't put articles in a linear order)

 Intention is to build up a collection of articles to eventually transfer them into a Wiki some day (most probably based on [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki)).